 Get active, get involved

-Sport and fitness activities are vital components of successful, rewarding and enjoyable college experiences.
-Meet new people and have fun!
+Sport, fitness, and campus life activities are vital components of successful, rewarding and enjoyable college experiences.
+They allow you to meet new people and build strong social networks!

-Check the Recreation and Student Life for updates on programs available to you!
+Check Recreation and Student Life for updates on programs available to you.

 Work experience and opportunties